glitchdigital/upsum/README.md

 ## Getting started

-The website use Node 6.x and the Next.js framework (wich uses React).
+The website use Node 6.x and the Next.js 2.0 framework (which uses React).

-It is currently using the Next.js 2.0 Beta, so we don't have to be dependant on a seperate Varnish server to handle routing.
+It uses `forever` to stop/start/restart in production (installed with `npm install forever -g`).

 ### Running locally

 To run the server locally in development mode, with live reload enabled just install the modules and start it:

     npm install
-    npm start
+    npm run dev

 The web server will start at http://localhost:3000

-In development mode, changes in the code will live reload in the browser.
+In development mode, changes to pages and components will live update in the browser without reloading.

 ### Building and deploying the server in production

 To install and run the service in production just install the modules, build and start it:

     npm install
-    npm run build
-    NODE_ENV=production nohup npm start &
+    npm start

+To stop the service use:

+    npm stop

+You can also restart the service:

+    npm restart

 In production, web server will start at http://localhost:80 (but the PORT argument can be set to override the default port).

-In production mode, changes will not live reload and the `npm run build` step will need to be run every time new code is deployed.
+In production mode, changes will not live reload.

+Starting and restarting the service will trigger an 'build' step first, which can take a few seconds to complete.